ashleyfrancisco06/picfix/readme.md

 ###### How do we turn in the project?

-* As you make code changes, **frequently commit and push to GitHub Enterprise**.
-Then, create an issue ticket on this repository where the title includes your name and the name of your application.
+* Fork this repo.
+Create a Pull request on this repository where the title includes your name and the name of your application.

-In the body of the ticket include:
+In the body of the pull request include:

 1. Link to your deployed app
 2. Link to the project GitHub repo